 - They need to be stored in a well-ventilated place at room temperature, away from bright light and heat.
 They do not need to be refrigerated but green onions need to be refrigerated.

 - Do not be store them near potatoes as they will absorb their moisture and ethylene gas, which will cause them to spoil quickly.

 Please remember that onion rings are NOT a health food.

 Now I ask: What would life be like without nutritious onions, a superfood?

 Nutritious Onion Recipes

-Onion Soup: A classic recipe that is vegan – and just as healthy as the original.
+Vegan Onion Soup for Dinner or Lunch– A classic recipe that is vegan – and just as healthy as the original.

 Learn more about some of the healthiest vegetarian foods you will always want to have in your pantry or growing on your deck.